AdobeDocs/commerce-admin.en/help/merchandising-promotions/rewards-loyalty.md

 1. If you want to refund available reward points automatically, set **[!UICONTROL Refund Reward Points Automatically]** to `Yes`.

-1. If you wish to void reward points earned through purchases when the order that earned this points will be fully or partially refunded, you should set **[!UICONTROL Deduct Reward Points from Refund Amount Automatically]** to `Yes`.
-Note that only point earned with the order that is being refunded will be affected.
+1. To void reward points earned through purchases when the order that earned the points is fully or partially refunded, set **[!UICONTROL Deduct Reward Points from Refund Amount Automatically]** to `Yes`.
+   >[!NOTE]
+   >
+   >Only the points earned with the order that is being refunded are affected.

 1. Set **[!UICONTROL Landing Page]** to the content page that explains your reward points program.